-- (a) Metro has limited land and resources for the disposal, transfer and recovery of resources from solid and liquid waste, and it is the Council's responsibility to protect and judiciously utilize Metro's limited land and resources. - (b) Metro has developed the system as a regional waste disposal and recovery system within the framework of a Regional Waste Plan, and it has done so in cooperation with federal, state and local agencies for the benefit of all Metro citizens. - (c) Pursuant to the authority granted to Metro under ORS 268, Metro may require any person or class of persons who generate solid or liquid waste to make use of: - (1) The system's disposal sites or solid waste facilities, or - (2) Metro's designated disposal sites or solid waste facilities. - (d) ORS 268.317 and ORS 268.360 authorize Metro to require any person or class of persons who pickup, collect, or transport solid or liquid waste to make use of: - (1) The system's disposal sites or solid waste facilities, or - (2) Metro's designated disposal sites or solid waste facilities.
+- (a) Metro has limited land and resources for the disposal, transfer and recovery of resources from solid and liquid waste, and it is the Council's responsibility to protect and judiciously utilize Metro's limited land and resources. - (b) Metro has developed a regional waste disposal and recovery system within the framework of a Regional Waste Plan, and it has done so in cooperation with federal, state and local agencies for the benefit of all Metro residents. - (c) Pursuant to the authority granted to Metro under ORS Chapter 268, Metro may require any person or class of persons who generate solid or liquid waste to make use of a designated facility of the system. - (d) ORS 268.317, ORS 268.360 and the Regional Waste Plan authorize Metro to require any person or class of persons who pickup, collect, or transport solid or liquid waste to make use of a designated facility of the system.
+[Ord.
+89-319; Ord.
+01-917, Sec.
+2; Ord.
+02-974; Ord.
+16-1389; Ord.
+19-1432; Ord.
+23-1498.]